 Any attempted thru-hike in the Summer will require lots of preparation before the hike by setting up water caches at nearly every trailhead to restock your water and camel up before leaving (remember to pick up once done also).

 There are two different lengths depending on your wants from a thru-hike.
-The complete LSHT with all loops comes in at 129 miles in length, and these loops can take you. out to some quality sites and sounds.
+The complete LSHT with all loops comes in at 129 miles in length, and these loops can take you. out to some quality sites and sounds, but how long is the Lone Star Hiking Trail from end to end without loops?

-To thru-hike, the actual main trail is a 96 miles end-to-end trail with 13 sections and takes you through some of the most awe-inspiring parts of the national forest and provides you a glimpse of the better sides of Texas.
+To thru-hike, the actual main trail is a 96 miles end-to-end trail with 13 sections that take you through some of the most awe-inspiring parts of the national forest and provides you a glimpse of the better sides of Texas.

 Where Does the Lone Star Hiking Trail Start?